sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/great-britain/README.md

 ![](img/shetland4.png "")

-Comparing the speeds of rotation (~1500 km/h) and the slope of the ocean cliff (0.02), to Turkey, we can expect that significant amounts of the deep oceans will create a water surge.
-Turkey rotates at the fastest speed (~1900 km/h), has a similar slope (0.02), and has the Black Sea displaced over it.
+We can expect that significant amounts of the deep oceans will create a water surge due to the fast rotation speed.
+Turkey rotates at similar speed with a similar ocean slope (0.02), and has the Black Sea displaced over it.

 Based on that, I drew an approximate depth of water displacement, expecting that the deepest oceans might get redirected slightly due to the northern underwater structure.
 It's over 700m deep on average.

 ![](img/shetland5.png "")

 The water surrounding the island is 140m deep.
-If that entire ocean path gets displaced, the water surge will be 560m.
-It could be slightly less if there is only partial ocean displacement driven by slightly lower rotation speeds.
-Shetland has a highest peak of 450m, and its average elevation is much lower.
-There is a possibility that Shetland could be completely submerged by the water surge, and at the very least, it will experience significant inundation.
+Shetland only has a highest peak of 450m, and its average elevation is much lower.
+It wouldn't take much of a water surge to almost completely inundate this island.

 ## Great Britain Coast